 - > Make it easier with a large or low compression ball.
-Make it challenging with a smaller, harder ball. - > Vary the racquet depending on the sport you are coaching and player ability level.
+Make it challenging with a smaller, harder ball. - > Use a tennis racquet to hit the ball against the wall. - Mark out boundary lines with tape or chalk to make it easier to see if the ball bounces out of bounds.

-- > Walk through the course with players to assist them. - > Use questioning to encourage players to think of their own strategies. - > Use role models to teach game concepts such as finding space, anticipation and deception.
+- > Use staff helpers to assist pairs. - Use questioning to encourage players to think of their own strategies. - > Use role models to highlight successful performance.